Copyright © 2001-25 Prem Kamble

 To maximize the benefits of this exercise, it is essential to follow a critical guideline.
 As you begin to observe your thoughts, you might uncover memories and experiences that are highly unpleasant and discomforting.
 The process can also bring forth thoughts and memories that induce feelings of embarrassment, shame, or emotional distress.
 Engaging in this exercise may touch upon your subconscious pain points, potentially triggering painful and shameful emotions that have long been buried in your subconscious.
 It is extremely important to simply observe these thoughts and fully experience the associated feelings and sensations without reacting to them.

 You may encounter uncomfortable or distressing memories and emotions and feel tempted to dismiss or ignore them.
-You will almost try to shoo them away, as you have been doing all your life, but it is vital to resist this urge and instead observe and experience these sensations and feelings without reacting.
+You will almost try to shoo them away, as you have been doing all your life, but it is vital to resist this urge and instead keenly observe and experience these sensations and feelings without reacting.

 This exercise involves recreating a situation shortly after it occurred.
 After practicing this exercise repeatedly, the next step is to implement it in real-time.
 Performing this exercise in real-time means engaging in it during the heat of the moment, such as when facing an unpleasant situation like feeling angry, and not by recreating the situation afterwards.
 During such moments, observe your thoughts and sensations without immediate reaction.
 This approach can lead to newfound insights into your subconscious, potentially revealing previously unknown aspects of yourself.
-It is possible that deep-seated elements of your subconscience may come to the surface and surprise you.
+It is possible that deep-seated elements of your subconscious may come to the surface and surprise you.

-This exercise aims to train your conscious mind to become aware of hidden aspects of your subconscious The reactions to certain events or triggers were hardwired into your subconscious mind, completely concealed from the conscious mind.
-By bringing your hidden patterns into your conscious awareness,, you can review and choose to change the undesired compulsive reactions.
+This exercise aims to train your conscious mind to become aware of hidden aspects of your subconscious.
+The reactions to certain events or triggers were hardwired into your subconscious mind, completely concealed from the conscious mind.
+By bringing your hidden patterns into your conscious awareness, you can review and choose to change the undesired compulsive reactions.

-These discussions provide a valuable insight into our interactions with others.
 How often have we felt upset by the actions of someone close, assuming malicious intent behind their behavior?
 However, acknowledging that we are all slaves to our subconscious mind can foster greater empathy and understanding towards others' actions.

 If we understand that their actions may be involuntary reactions triggered by their pain points, we can empathize with them.
 They may not be in control, just as we have been helpless in similar situations.
 By appreciating that we are all puppets of circumstances and rarely the masters, we can understand people better and react more sympathetically.